Lizhmq/CodeReviewProcesser/README.md

 * process/pull_file.py: query GitHub api for source code related to the comments in database.
 * process/create_xx_dataset.py: create a specific dataset.

+## Postprocess

+Source code in directory `postprocess`.

+To clean the dataset and distribute to `train/valid/test` set.